Mammoth Red Rock Cabbage (Heirloom, 95 Days)

 Heirloom 1906.
 According to F.B.
-Mills 1936 catalog: “The largest of the Red Cabbages and the most sure heading, also the best for pickling”.
+Mills 1936 catalog: The Mammoth Red rock Cabbage is “The largest of the Red Cabbages and the most sure heading, also the best for pickling”.
 Those good storing cabbages produce 5-8 pound flattened round heads.
 The color of the leaves is a reddish purple on the outside and right to the core.

 Germination: 7-12 days